 If MerleFest has a house band, it’s Scythian, the Celtic rockers who initially played their way into fans’ hearts busking outside the grounds as festival goers were waiting in line.
 To hear them tell it, Doc Watson heard them playing and the rest, as they say, is history.

-This year marks the 30th anniversary of the Americana-plus festival that honors the music of the late, great Watson and his son, Merle Watson, and also serves as a the primary fundraiser for Wilkes Community College
+This year marks the 30th anniversary of the Americana-plus festival and fundraiser set for April 27-30, 2017, on the campus of Wilkes Community College in Wilkesboro, North Carolina, that honors the music of the late, great Watson and his son, Merle Watson.

 This year also marks the 10th year Scythian, which consists of siblings Danylo, Alexander and Larissa Fedoryka along with Fritz McGirr and Nolan Ladewski, has returned to campus during the last week of April to perform multiple shows on myriad stages.